-It’s a toss-up between Mesquite Dunes and Battery Spencer in San Francisco for my favourite sunrise.
+It’s a toss-up between Mesquite Dunes and Battery Spencer in San Francisco for my favorite sunrise.
 There was something so magical about being the only one in the dunes witnessing the sunlight flood into the valley and illuminate the sands around me.
-The City by the Bay has its own charm which I absolutely love, in fact, it’s my favourite city.
+The City by the Bay has its own charm which I absolutely love, in fact, it’s my favorite city.
 That whole morning was simply stunning; driving over the Golden Gate Bridge in the blue twilight, clambering up the footpath as the sun was just peeping over the horizon, and finally reaching the top as the bridge and the city behind began to glow.
 Sunset wise, Slot Canyon in Anza-Borrego State Park is up there.
-I’ll never forget the way the colours in the canyon lit up as the sun’s final rays hit them.
+I’ll never forget the way the colors in the canyon lit up as the sun’s final rays hit them.
 Then finally, as we were walking back to the car, a full harvest moon appeared behind us - we couldn’t believe our luck.
 It was the most amazing spectacle to end the day.

-4. What’s the one item you can’t go on a California road-trip without and why?
+4. What’s the one item you can’t go on a California road trip without and why?

 Sunscreen.
 It’s called the golden state for a reason.
 And, of course, my portable charger that holds up to 10 full iPhone charges, it always saves me when I’m out exploring in remote areas such as Muir Woods and Death Valley.